How to stuff up your employee onboarding experience? Learn from these painful first-day experiences.

-- The new employee spent the first day in a different facility without Internet, then the following five months waiting for software he needed for work.
+- The new employee spent the first day in a different facility without Internet, then the following five months waiting for the software he needed for work.
 There were no onboarding, design, specifications, or requirements: only code to read.

-- The new manager was given a laptop and an out-of-date onboarding paper, which he updated the following few weeks.
+- The new manager was given a laptop and an out-of-date onboarding paper, which he updated in the following few weeks.

 - A new employee sat in a huge paint bucket for the first day.
 He was instructed to utilize their program for a few days before working on issues.
 His supervisor was a “self-taught developer” who just knew the fundamentals.
 He meant that he was a self-taught coder who had devoted some period in access.
 He felt threatened by individuals who had been appropriately taught; therefore, he attempted to create a harsh climate where new employees would be pushed out.

 - He didn’t get to pick any personalization choices because he signed the contract just a few days before day one.
 He also acquired a little side desk in a room near the exit.